 - Access to Healthcare: Medicare can help increase access to healthcare for eligible individuals who may not be able to afford private insurance or who may have difficulty obtaining coverage due to pre-existing conditions.

 - Cost-Sharing Protections: Medicare provides cost-sharing protections, such as deductibles, copayments, and coinsurance, to help beneficiaries manage their healthcare costs.
 These protections can help ensure that beneficiaries are not financially burdened by high medical bills.
+It also covers crisis situations such as COVID-19 period with effects on cryptocurrencies.

 It is clear from the above that there are different Medicare costs depending on their provisions and features.
 Each Medicare plan provides affordable, comprehensive, and accessible healthcare coverage to eligible individuals.